JoeCrumbs/odin-google-homepage/README.md

 ## [Project 1 - Build the google.com homepage](https://www.theodinproject.com/courses/foundations/lessons/html-css#assignment)

+> [!NOTE]
-This project is no longer part of The Odin Projects curriculum.
+> This project is no longer part of The Odin Projects curriculum.
 It was replaced with the recipes and landing page projects (see my other repositories).

 **Assignment**

 Easy Version: Build the Google.com homepage
 (the simple one with just a search box).